-How we’re riding the 4G (and soon to be 5G) express train to the future
+How we’re riding the 4G and 5G express train to the future

 What if the volume of traffic on your local roads increased tenfold overnight?
 It would be gridlocked.
 That is the sort of increase we expect on telecommunication networks over the next few years as data volumes radically increase.
 Here is how we are preparing to make sure we continue to provide customers with the best network experience.